Min4sT1r1th/x265/readme.rst

 # make

 Please note, that I had no success in building it with my cmake parameters with gcc (10.2.0), but instead used clang (11.1.0).

+Furthermore I fixed some compiler warnings, which let it now build without any warning (at least on my machine with my chosen configuration parameters); they were of a relative mild nature and are NOT (I repeat: NOT) tested by me in any way.
+There may side-effects or maybe they introduced other bugs, which are not covered by simple compiler warnings/errors to the user.. so, if you choose to clone this repo, do it at your OWN risk!